 Get moving.
 This is one of the most important factors in maintaining your weight loss.
 Remember that exercise doesn’t just include going to the gym.
 There are many ways to get a great workout that can be enjoyable at the same time: go for a walk with your favorite music or try a new sport.
 Exercise helps to burn calories, reduce fat and build muscle, increase energy and improve immunity.

 Keep good company.
 It’s important to surround yourself with people who understand you and support your goals.
 A perfect opportunity to do this is at support groups, where you can share recipes, exercise tips and talk about your successes and struggles in a supportive environment.
 Research shows that ongoing post-surgical support helps produce the greatest level of success.
 One study in the journal Obesity Surgery found weight loss surgery patients who attended support groups had a higher percent decrease in BMI than the patients who did not attend support groups (42% vs. 32%; p < 0.03).
 A good support group can help you refocus on your goals.
-Visit our Patient Events calendar for times and dates of New Jersey Bariatric Center® support groups.
+Check out our blog for times and dates of New Jersey Bariatric Center® support groups, Tuesday Talks.

 Satisfy your emotional hunger.
 Do you find yourself looking for food in times of stress, boredom, anger, sadness?
 Find alternatives for comfort.
-Try going for a walk, drinking some plain tea, do a crossword or Sudoku puzzle, knitting, housework, etc. You can use a food diary to record how you feel before you start eating.
+Try going for a walk, drinking some plain tea, doing some housework, reading a book, playing a game on your phone, etc. You can use a food diary to record how you feel before you start eating.
 If you’re not hungry, try alternatives to eating.

 Resolutions are easy to make but not always easy to keep.
 If you find yourself slipping a few weeks or months into the year, it’s never too late to start fresh.
 Just recommit yourself to the healthy practices and guidelines you followed when you were a new post-op patient.
 Just think of every day as January 1!